 - Zone 4.
 Mitigation (red).
-This is based on areas with a potential received noise level of greater than 45 dB(A)(industrial). - Noise levels in this area have the potential to result in land use issues. - No residential development recommended without further site-specific (dwelling specific) acoustic assessments to confirm suitable dwelling design. - Zone 5.
+This is based on areas with a potential received noise level of greater than 45 dB(A)(industrial).
+Noise levels in this area have the potential to result in land use issues, currently no development proposed in this zone - Zone 5.
 Significant (magenta).
-This is based on areas with a potential received noise level of greater than 50 dB(A) (industrial). - Noise levels in this area have the potential to result in land use issues. - No residential development recommended without further additional mitigation assessment to manage noise intrusion.
-External noise levels impacted by industrial noise.
+This is based on areas with a potential received noise level of greater than 50 dB(A) (industrial).
+Noise levels in this area have the potential to result in land use issues, currently no development proposed in this zone.